The Confessions Tour (album): Critical reception

 Tom Young from BBC Music said that he did not see the actual performances on the tour and felt that "some of the magnitude of the performance is lost and the track/scene changes appear needlessly long-winded. [...]
 As far as live albums go, this is a job well done."
 Stephen M. Deusner from Pitchfork gave a negative review for the album, stating "Madonna herself is mostly to blame.
 On stage, she draws from a deep well of amazing pop songs and has the money and power to reinvent this sort of traveling circus.
 So why not try to break down the wall between performance and audience and hold a gigantic rave? [...] Åkerlund gives you everything you don't want from a concert film: incessant quick cuts that you give you no sense of space or stage, overdubbed music and vocals that give you no sense of performance, and only a few shots of the audience to gauge their excitement."
 Mini Anthikad-Chhibber The Hindu commented that "Madonna pulls out all stops in this effort turn the world into a dance floor and one just has to doff one's hat to her energy."
 At the 50th Grammy Awards held on February 10, 2008, at Staples Center in Los Angeles, The Confessions Tour won in the category of Grammy Award for Best Long Form Music Video.

 Commercial performance

-The Confessions Tour has sold more than 1 million copies worldwide.
-The album enjoyed a moderated success worldwide, while the DVD topped the charts of Argentina, Australia, Austria, Belgium (Wallonia), Italy, Portugal, Netherlands, Spain, Sweden, Switzerland and the United States and reached the top-five in the rest of the countries where it charted.